jku-win-dke/f1-dwh-example/README.md

 ### 2. Podium Points for First-Time Podium Finishers in 2023 (ROLLUP + NOT EXISTS)

-Constructor and driver podium points for the 2023 season, restricted to drivers who reached the top 3 in 2023 but never did so in 2022.
-ROLLUP adds a subtotal row per constructor.
+For the 2023 season, return the constructor name, driver surname, and total podium points earned by drivers who finished in the top three (positionOrder ≤ 3) in 2023 but did not achieve a podium finish in 2022.
+Aggregate the results using ROLLUP to include team-level totals.
+Sort the output by constructor name, driver surname, and total podium points.

+The columns of the output should have the following names: team_name, driver_name, podium_points

 ```sql
 SELECT